bbqbailey/geeksWeather/README.md

 The API requires a 'key', which can be obtained from Wunderground.

 This code does not supply a 'key'.
-Instead, it expects to find a 'key' in a seperate file, called 'key.txt'.
-The format of the key.txt file is (note - the key referenced is not a valide key, but is the correct format for a valid key):
+Instead, it expects to find a 'key' in a seperate file, called 'wundergroundKey.json'.
+The format of the wundergroundKey.json file is (note - the key referenced is not a valid key, but is the correct format for a valid key):

-	{
-		comment:"Wunderground Key",
-		keyValue:"1do2d656db212dcc",
-		state:"GA",
-		city:"Alpharetta",
-		station:"KGAALPHA23.json"
-	}
+	{"my_key":"your key goes here"}

+Please refer to app_server/views/design.jade for additional details.

 Rev-0: 12/8/15 This code has not yet been developed to a point where it should be utilized.